Diyi2020/Diyi2020.github.io/_pages/about.md

 Interested in organizing reading group on some computational methods including:

-(1) Tensor Networks and Quantum Algorithm
+(1) Tensor Networks

 (2) Variational Method for tBLG in Quantum Many Body Theory (VQE, etc)

 (3) Combinatorial Optimization with Quantum

+(4) Solve Partial Differential with NISQ Quantum Devices

 and some topics in Quantum physics: